syncfusion-content/asp.netmvc-mobile-docs/mobileaspnetmvc/ProgressBar/Customize-Percentage.md

 description: customize percentage
 platform: mobileaspnetmvc
 control: ProgressBar
-keywords:progressBar
+keywords:progressbar,percentage
 documentation: ug
 ---

 # Customize Percentage

-Percentage property is used to specify the ProgressBar value in percentage that depends on maximum value.
+ Specifies the ProgressBar value in percentage that depends on maximum value.
 You can refer to the following code examples.

 {% highlight html %}